 Privacy and security are key concerns of the Identity Assurance Programme.
 The IDAP is developing a model which aims to address these concerns.
 It is engaging with an independent Privacy and Consumer Advisory Group comprising external stakeholders to work on this issue.
 It is also working with the Government’s National Technical Authority for Information Assurance to ensure that the model meets security requirements.

-In September 2014, the Privacy and Consumer Advisory Group (PCAG) mentioned in the POST note of 2013 (see above) published version 3.1 of their Identity Assurance Principles.
-9 guiding principles for any government identity assurance scheme were set out by the group:
+In September 2014, the Privacy and Consumer Advisory Group (PCAG) published version 3.1 of their Identity Assurance Principles.
+Nine guiding principles for any government identity assurance scheme were set out by the group:

-October also saw the first public release of various “Good Practice Guides”, the latest iteration of guidance in areas such as identity proofing and verification of an individual, published by CESG and the Cabinet Office – updating the guidance provided from 2000 onwards in documents such as the e-government Authentication Framework.
+October also saw the first public release of various “Good Practice Guides” (available internally since 2012 in various iterations), the latest version of guidance in areas such as identity proofing and verification of an individual, published by CESG and the Cabinet Office – updating the authentication guidance provided by the UK Government from 1999 onwards.

-Summary comparison table of the original Government Gateway SAML hub and the GOV.UK Verify SAML hub, showing differences in functionality and scope.
+This summary comparison table compares high level features of the original Government Gateway SAML hub and the GOV.UK Verify SAML hub, showing differences in functionality and scope.

 In February, the Cabinet Office published its Government Transformation Strategy.
-One of the targets listed for 2020 is:
+One of the targets listed for 2020 was:

 It also notes that: